TaylorHe/taylorhe.github.io/_posts/2020-06-08-cpp-classes.markdown

 Also in practice, I find that I don't really touch copy/copy assign/move/move assign often.
 Most of the time the implicit ones are good enough.
 Thanks, Mr. Compiler!

 ### Derived Classes
-Have you had some time to think about the question about why destructors are implicitly virtual?
-Destructors are virtual because it ensures that the destructor of a derived class will be called.
+Destructors are generally implemented with virtual because it ensures that the destructor of a derived class will be called.

 Derived classes are just classes that inherit from the base class.
 Using the classic Animal example,
 ```cpp